What Makes an Event Worth the Investment?

 Not a vague idea of “bringing people together”, but something specific:

-If that’s not defined early, the event becomes reactive.
+If that’s not defined early, the event design and planning has no direction.
+It becomes reactive.
 And with most things reactive, they rarely deliver anything meaningful.

 The Environment Needs to do the Heavy Lifting